h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * What is event loop?
   * What is the difference between call stack and task queue?
 * What are the differences between variables created using `let`, `var` or `const`?
+  * Can you change a property of an object defined via `const`?
+How you can change this behavior?
 * What are the differences between ES6 class and ES5 function constructors?
 * Can you offer a use case for the new arrow `=>` function syntax?
 How does this new syntax differ from other functions?
 * What advantage is there for using the arrow syntax for a method in a constructor?